davidferret/expense_calculator_gui/README.md

 # Expense Calculator GUI

-This is a Python project with a graphical user interface (GUI) which helps you log and visualize your expenses efficiently.
-It includes features such as expense filtering, total spending breakdowns, and a pie chart visualization for category-wise expenses.
-Not every banking app has a tool to let you analyze your spending, and hopefully this is quicker and easier.
+This Python project has a user interface and helps you log and visualize your expenses efficiently!
+Not every banking app has a tool to let you analyze your spending, so hopefully this tool can things quicker and easier for you.

 ### Features